Pew Learning Center and Ellison Library

-In the library, you will also find the Technology Lab, where students, faculty and staff can explore the uses of emerging technologies in higher education.
-Currently, the Lab is stocked with a 3D Printer, 3D scanning equipment, motion-controlled computing hardware, a Smartboard, and multiple computers, tablets and e-readers.
+The library also houses the Technology Lab, where students, faculty and staff can explore the uses of emerging technologies in higher education.
+Currently, the Lab is stocked with a 3D Printer, 3D scanning equipment, motion-controlled computing hardware, and multiple computers, tablets and e-readers.
 Occupying a room on the main floor, the space is designed to encourage independent exploration and collaborative learning.

 The Arthur S. Link Archives and Elizabeth Shepard Special Collections

 The College Archives (located in the lower level of the library) holds the legal, fiscal, administrative, historical and cultural records from 1894 through the present.
 Materials include manuscripts, records, printed materials, audiovisual items, photographs, and artifacts.
 The archives holds personal papers of administrators, faculty, staff members, students, and alumni.
 Printed materials include news clippings, graphics, and programs from official college events, yearbooks, course catalogs, handbooks, school newspapers, and literary and administrative publications.
 Audiovisual holdings include oral histories, mountain and folk music recordings, and videos and movies of concerts, commencements, and other events.
 Photographic collections include some 40,000 prints, negatives, slides, and digital files that document the campus and people from the 1890s to the present.